w3c/wai-aria-practices/ARIA/apg/practices/keyboard-interface/keyboard-interface-practice.md

         </p>

         <p>
-          The ARIA specification refers to a discrete UI component that contains multiple focusable elements as a <a href="#composite" class="role-reference">composite</a> widget.
+          The ARIA specification refers to a discrete UI component that contains multiple focusable elements as a <a href="https://w3c.github.io/aria/#composite" class="role-reference">composite</a> widget.
           The process of controlling focus movement inside a composite is called managing focus.
           Following are some ARIA design patterns with example implementations that demonstrate focus management:
         </p>